trivago/gollum/docs/src/gen/formatter/processjson.rst

    * `ip` Parse the field as an array of strings and remove all values that cannot    be parsed as a valid IP.
 Single-string fields are supported, too, but will be    converted to an array.
    * `geoip:{<field>:<field>:...}` like agent this directive will analyse an IP string    via geoip and produce new fields.
 Possible values are: "country", "city", "continent", "timezone", "proxy", "location".

-**ProcessJSONTrimValues**
+**TrimValues**
-  ProcessJSONTrimValues will trim whitspaces from all values if enabled.
+  TrimValues will trim whitspaces from all values if enabled.
   Enabled by default.

 Example